maurymarkowitz/RetroFOCAL/doc/RetroFOCAL design.md

 ## Impetus

 RetroFOCAL was created as a fork of the [RetroBASIC](https://github.com/maurymarkowitz/RetroBASIC) program.
-FOCAL is very similar to BASIC, which makes it very easy to port.
-It is also a simpler language than BASIC, and there are only two major versions that need to be supported.
-It is a low-cost project that might be of some use in the retrocomputing field.
+FOCAL is very similar to BASIC, but much simpler, which makes it easy to port.
+It's further simplified by the fact that there are only two major dialects that need to be supported.

 RetroFOCAL aims to run any DEC-style FOCAL program without modification.
 There is the important caveat that the program cannot not make use of invoke code using LIBRARY or various input/output functions that rely on OPEN.
 But such was the case for most FOCAL programs of interest in the retrocomputing field.

 ## Variations of FOCAL

 DEC released two major versions of FOCAL, the original which was retroactively known as FOCAL-69, and the slightly expanded FOCAL-71.
 The later is a superset of the former, so  any program written for the earlier version should run without modification on the latter.
-For this reason, RetroFOCAL matches FOCAL-71.
+For this reason, RetroFOCAL normally matches FOCAL-71, but if there is any case where the changes in -71 result in issues, RetroFOCAL always selects the option that will make Lunar Lander and The Sumer Game work properly.

-Several other versions of FOCAL emerged, including a [lost version from Microsoft](https://devblogs.microsoft.com/oldnewthing/20200616-00/?p=103869).
+Several other versions of FOCAL emerged over time, including a [lost version from Microsoft](https://devblogs.microsoft.com/oldnewthing/20200616-00/?p=103869).
 The only major variation that saw use was [U/W-FOCAL](https://www.grc.com/pdp-8/docs/FOCAL_Reference_Manual.pdf) from Jim van Zee at the University of Washington.
 This added a large number of new functions, two-dimensional arrays and a variety of array functions, and a variety of other tweaks and additions.
 There are not too many changes that it couldn't be supported for a little work.
-But as the main goal of RetroFOCAL is to run common FOCAL programs, and those use the DEC variations, support has not yet been added.
+But as the main goal of RetroFOCAL is to run common FOCAL programs, and those use the DEC dialects, support for U/W has not yet been added.

+There are other modern versions of FOCAL, including Dave Pitt's [FOCAL-69](https://github.com/AndrewSav/focal-69) interpreter.
+This version includes a fully interactive command line enviornment and full support for files and library calls.
+Any focal program that does not work in RetroFOCAL will likely work in Dave's version.

 ## Coding style